Day for Night: Love of Train

 Steve, the trains still run.
 The fact that no one rides the truss rods anymore doesn’t mean trains aren’t relevant.
 Grabbing a train to flee a failed love affair is no less poignant because nowadays you can get a beer and Snickers to ease the sting — and it may be more poignant, because how pathetic is that?
 You want relevance?
 The Lac-Mégantic train tragedy has a distinctly 21st-century feel to it, wouldn’t you say?

 At the same time, I will admit that writing about the Amtrak experience is really a challenge.
-I believe it’s possible to touch the soul with a song set on the Northeast Regional — the name alone is poetry — but I just haven’t figured out how to do it yet.
+I believe it’s possible to touch the soul with a song set on the Northeast Regional — the name alone is poetry — but it took years to make it happen:

 (In 2016 we flew to Emeryville, Calif., for the sole purpose of riding Amtrak’s California Zephyr all the way back to Chicago, whence we rode the Lake Shore Limited all the way back to Boston, whence we had to settle for the bus to Portland because the LSL was so late.)

 The Zephyr takes it slow around a curve in the Sierra Nevada.
 Hubley Archives.

 Always a personal imperative, the train became something of a musical haven for us in 2011.
 Our first train trip to the West was a mind-bending expedition that included a crossing of the Rockies and visits to Grand Junction, the Colorado National Monument and little Palisade, land of wine grapes, cherries and peaches.